-Jenni Gillard’s designs and views about lighting are featured in Lighting Today, a Singapore based Magazine (Vol. 3, July/August 2018, pages 76-79).
+Speaking of Singapore, Jenni Gillard’s designs and views feature in their Lighting Today (Vol. 3, July/August 2018, pages 76-79).

 The Federal Government’s 2019 National Construction Code sets tough targets for energy use for general and decorative lighting in buildings.
 If enacted, the Code is an unsophisticated club on new builds.
 Only the best lighting designers will be able to extract the energy savings required to provide headroom for decorative additions.